YAK & BREW

 The process is simple and beginner friendly.

-Visit our Tongba and Chhaang Brewing Guide or our YouTube channel for full tutorials.
+Visit our How to Tongba and Chhaang page or our YouTube Channel for full tutorials.

 Quick steps: